centria/databases/src/content/index.md

 ## Registering to Open University course

-You can register to the course from [this page: https://tki.centria.fi/koulutus/software-development-relational-databases-sql-2021-2022/7182](https://tki.centria.fi/koulutus/software-development-relational-databases-sql-2021-2022/7182).
-This course is open until 31.7.2022 and has only one final deadline at the end.
+You can register to the course from [HERE](https://koulutus.centria.fi/koulutukset/software-development/).
+This course is open until 15.8.2022 and has only one final deadline at the end.

 <Note>Registering for the exam closes already 31.5.2022!</Note>